Opinions of Peter Belmont

 The world has seen Israel and the USA back down before a small retaliatory attack by Iran in June, 2025, in which Iran was using its older (less high-tech) weapons.
 The world knows that Iran has been re-arming with better technology and with weapons acquired from Russia and China.

-The demands set forth Iran’s vision of a better Western Asia, freed from USA’s and Israel’s imperial and expansive (or regime-changing or polity-destroying) efforts.
-They are little different from what the old and (especially by the USA and Israel) long-ignored international law requires.
+The demands set forth Iran’s vision of a better Western Asia, freed from USA’s and Israel’s hegemonic and expansive (or regime-changing or polity-destroying) efforts.
+They are little different from what international law requires—international law long ignored and flauted by the USA and Israel.

 The war of attrition by Iran against the USA and Israel consists of setting forth demands and then damaging the USA and Israel by attacks gradually increasing in seriousness, always allowing the USA and Israel to quit, but always allowing the USA and Israel to set fire to the region in an all-out regional war (with severe effects on world oil supply) if that is what they preferred.